Exoplanets

 Exo Earth

-Exo Earths are the Holy Grail of planet hunting.
-These are Earth like planets that orbit in the habitable zone of its star.
+These are planets that have a similar mass, composition, radius and atmosphere to Earth and orbit in the habitable zone of its star.
 This is an area where the temperature would allow water to flow on the planet’s surface and possibly allow life to flourish.
-To date there have been no discoveries of any Exo Earths.
+Although several Earth sized planets have been discovered orbiting in the habitable zone around stars their composition and atmospheric conditions are unknown.
+So to date there have been no confirmed discoveries of any Exo Earths.

 Exoplanet Hunting Techniques

-Doppler Spectroscopy also known as Radial Velocity is the most successful method of finding exoplanets.
+Radial Velocity also known as Doppler Spectroscopy is the most successful method of finding exoplanets.
 This technique measures how much a star wobbles due to the gravitational effects of orbiting planets.
 It is not strictly true to say that planets orbit around stars, they actually both orbit around their common center of mass.
 As stars are much more massive than planets the common center of mass is very close to the star and very far from the planet, as a result the star has a very slight, circular or elliptical orbit.
-You can see this demonstrated in the video to the left.
+You can see this demonstrated in the video to the right.

 This wobble can be detected by measuring the light from the star as it moves back and forth from Earth.
 As the star moves towards Earth its light moves very slightly towards the blue part of the spectrum, known as blue-shifting, and as the star moves away its light moves very slightly towards the red part of the spectrum, known as red-shifting.
 This is called the Doppler Effect.
 You can see this demonstrated in the video above, if you imagine Earth is below the video then as the star moves away it turns red and as it gets nearer it turns blue.
 Of course this is an exaggerated version of what actually happens, the shifts in the spectrum are so small only highly sensitive instruments can pick them up.
 By observing these shifts over a period of time a regular pattern may emerge signalling that a planet or other object is orbiting the star.